I love woodworking and like many of you, I love to write about it.

-I was determined to protect my family from this guy who was hell bent on killing my dogs.
+I was determined to protect my family and catch this guy who was hell bent on killing my dogs.

-We took her home and stayed by her side for several days and held her close knowing the time was near.
-She stopped eating and looked so sad and miserable.
-This was one of the hardest decisions I’ve ever had to make.
+We took her home and stayed by her side for several days knowing the time was near.
+She had stopped eating and looked so sad and miserable.
+This was one of the hardest decisions I’ve ever had to make…..

 I couldn’t help but feel – This is my fault.

-That night, I sat in our parked car in the driveway waiting for him to drive by again.
+That night, I sat in our car in the driveway, ..... waiting for him to drive by.

-Breathing heavy and feeling faint, I rolled the window down a bit to help fight this overwhelming nausea that comes and goes.
-Snow starts to fall lightly, only visible under the street light in front of our house.
-A few snowflakes float through the open window and land on my face.
-They quickly melt, mixing with tears from deep felt emotions that have haunted me for days and I find it hard to control them.
+Breathing heavy and feeling faint, I rolled the window down a bit to help fight the nausea that comes and goes.
+Snow falls lightly, only visible under the street light in front of our house.
+A few snowflakes float through the open window and land on my face, mixing with tears from deep felt emotions that have haunted me for days.

-What did Abby girl do to deserve this? ... now, he wants to kill Jack…..
+What did Abby do to deserve this? ... and now, he wants to kill Jack…..
 Why?

-The cold air pours through the window and makes me shiver.
+Cold air pours through the window and makes me shiver.
 Pulling my coat tighter, I roll the window up and wait.
 Heartburn rips my at empty gut from no desire to eat.
 The silence allows thoughts to run wild without restraint.
-The same thoughts swell up inside like surging waves crashing down.
-Tears begin to pool in my eyes and I’m short of breath.
+Thoughts that swell up inside like surging waves crashing down.
+Tears burning my eyes and I’m short of breath.

-Over and over, l can’t stop thinking: Abby is gone.
+Over and over, l kept thinking, Abby is gone.
 He killed her for no reason.
 She didn’t deserve to die.

 Another car is coming. .

-Hours seem to pass and still nothing.
-I am so weary.
-I know I should stop this nonsense and go back inside the house.
-There is so much angst inside of me.
-I am exhausted from this constant theater of movie script like imaginings of revenge that always lead back to one question.
-How can I make this right?
+An hour seem to pass and still nothing.
+I am so weary, I know I should stop this nonsense and go back inside the house.
+There is so much angst inside of me, I am exhausted from this constant theater of movie script like imaginings of revenge that always lead back to one thing – How can I make this go away?

-I rehearsed different scenes until it made my head pound, knowing I can’t.
+I rehearsed different scenes in my mind until it made my head pound, knowing I can’t.
 He will get away with killing her and there’s nothing I can do about it.

-I sat there in the dark car, waiting, drifting in and out of sleep.
-My thoughts fade to dreams and memories.
 I can see Abby’s eyes, she’s smiling at me with her toothy smile.
 Her tail is wagging so hard, she just about knocks me down!
-We’re running in the park with jack, chasing squirrels and chewing up sticks.
-We were all together again.
+We’re running in the park with jack, chasing squirrels, chewing sticks, ....
+We were together.

 I hear a car approaching.

-I sit up and rub my eyes, struggling to see through the frost on the inside of the windshield.
-A white car appears, moving unusually slow; slow enough to make me think, this could be him.
-The car rolls under the street light and I can see, it’s a man in a gray hooded sweatshirt looking toward our house.
+Frost has suddenly appeared on the inside of the windshield and I can barely see.
+A white car is moving unusually slow; slow enough to make me think, this could be him.
+The car rolls under the street light and I can see a man in a gray hooded sweatshirt looking toward our house.
 He doesn’t notice me sitting in the car as he approaches but I can see the glow of his Camel cigarette hanging from his mouth,

 .... and I just know it’s him.